bilgino/angularforddd/README.md

 ![](src/assets/images/QuerySideService.PNG)

-This might seem more complex than just using a single state management service.
-The level of abstraction is up to the developer and requirements.
+This might seem more complex than just using a single feature service for business logic and state management.
+The level of abstraction is up to the developer and is be dependent on the requirements.

 **» Projection patterns**<br/>